MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-server-ps/sharepoint-server/Add-SPDatabaseToAvailabilityGroup.md

 ```

 ### -ProcessAllDatabases
-Removes all databases from the current SharePoint farm into the availability group.
+Adds all databases from the current SharePoint farm into the availability group.

 ```yaml
 Type: SwitchParameter